bellmit/attic/articles/preamble.rst

 Organizational Goals
 --------------------

-This Charter are designed to provide a structure with the following goals:
+This Charter is designed to provide a structure with the following goals:

 1. It is membership-based, to make clear who can participate in its decisions;